FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

   - Type: string
   - Description: The solvent of the synthesis
 - __physical_parameters__
-  - Type: Physical_parametersclass
+  - Type: PhysicalParameters
   - Description: The physical parameters of the synthesis

-### Physical_parametersclass
+### PhysicalParameters

 - __temperature__
-  - Type: Temperature_units
+  - Type: TemperatureUnits
   - Description: The used temperature for the synthesis
 - __pressure__
-  - Type: Pressure_units
+  - Type: PressureUnits
   - Description: The used pressure for the synthesis
 - __time__
-  - Type: Time_units
+  - Type: TimeUnits
   - Description: The used time for the synthesis

-### Film_preparation
+### FilmPreparation

 - __spin_coating__
-  - Type: Spin_coating
+  - Type: SpinCoating
   - Multiple: True
   - Description: Spin coating parameter

-### Spin_coating
+### SpinCoating

 - __volume__
-  - Type: Volume_units
+  - Type: VolumeUnits
   - Description: The volume which was used for the film
 - __rotation__
   - Type: float
   - Multiple: True
   - Description: The rotation speed of the spin coating process
 - __time__
-  - Type: Time_units
+  - Type: TimeUnits
   - Description: The rotation time
 - __annealing_temperature__
-  - Type: Temperature_units
+  - Type: TemperatureUnits
   - Description: The annealing temperature for the film
 - __annealing_time__
-  - Type: Time_units
+  - Type: TimeUnits
   - Description: The annealing time for the film

 ### Analysis

 - __cv__
   - Type: CV
   - Multiple: True